-The Subcommittee on Energy and Power, chaired Rep. Ed Whitfield (R-KY), has scheduled a hearing for Tuesday, July 29, 2014, at 10:00 a.m. in room 2123 of the Rayburn House Office Building.
-The hearing is entitled, “FERC Perspectives: Questions Concerning EPA’s Proposed Clean Power Plan and other Grid Reliability Challenges.”
-The subcommittee has invited all five Commissioners of the Federal Energy Regulatory Commission to testify.
+The Subcommittee on Energy and Power, chaired by Rep. Ed Whitfield (R-KY), has scheduled a hearing for Tuesday, September 9, 2014, at 10:00 a.m. in room 2123 of the Rayburn House Office Building.
+The hearing is entitled, “State Perspectives: Questions Concerning EPA’s Proposed Clean Power Plan.”

-The Majority Memorandum, a witness list, and witness testimony will be available here as they are posted.
+The Majority Memorandum, a witness list, and witness testimony for next week’s hearing will be available here as they are posted.